AArchLichKing/COMP3278-FRLS/README.md

 # COMP3278-FRLS
-Course project for COMP3278 DBMS.
+Course project for COMP3278 DBMS of Group2.
 Targeting on automatic login system by face recogniton.

 To use this project, first clone the repository to your own machine by